kammitama5/kammitama5.github.io/_posts/2020-01-10-Friday-January-10th.md

 ## Next year's conference will take place in Amsterdam
 - Kind of a stretch, but maybe I'll get to attend again sometime.
 It was highly worth it for me.
 A girl can dream.
+- Oh, I also found out I'll be TA-ing a Compilers course in Haskell this Spring!
+Super cool!!!